cbvibe69/swift-ios-automation-platform/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+For our security policy and vulnerability reporting guidelines, see [SECURITY.md](SECURITY.md).

 ## 🙏 Acknowledgments